mmeehan-8/GUbioinformatics/MasterNotes.md

 final.contigs.fa  FASTA   DNA     18,160  8,380,542      224    461.5  129,695  335  396  483        0  443      852       0       0        0  47.39      0

-→ What does it mean?
+###### → What does it mean?

+This is a FASTA file with are 18160 sequences with an average length of 461.5